 In every case in which the University is free to, and does, waive and release its ownership rights to intellectual property, the individual creator shall be its owner and may take appropriate measures for its protection or exploitation.
 The University shall execute all documents necessary to enable the creator to proceed.
-Where the University is obliged to waive and release its rights unconditionally, in accordance with Section 6.02(a) above, it shall not be entitled to any share of the income derived from the released intellectual property.
-But where the University waives and releases its rights as a matter of discretion, in accordance with Sections 5.02 or 6.02(b) above, it shall be entitled to a share of the income derived from the released property as follows, unless some other distribution is agreed with the individual creator:
+Where the creation of the work has not involved the extraordinary use of the University's resources or facilities and, therefore, the University acknowledges a faculty member's ownership and waives and releases its rights unconditionally, in accordance with Section 6.02(a) above, it shall not be entitled to any share of the income derived from the released intellectual property of the faculty member.
+But where the University waives and releases its rights as a matter of discretion, in accordance with Sections 5.02 or 6.02(b) above, or where the creation of the work has involved the extraordinary use of the University's resources or facilities, in accordance with section 6.02(a) above, it shall be entitled to a share of the income derived from the released property as follows, unless some other distribution is agreed with the individual creator:

-- (a) The University shall not be entitled to any share of the first \$10,000 of net income (as defined in Section 9.01 above) derived from the creator's share of the released property. - (b) The University shall be entitled to fifteen percent of all net income in excess of \$10,000 derived from the creator's share of the released property.
+- a) The University shall not be entitled to any share of the first \$10,000 of net income (as defined in Section 9.01 above) derived from the creator's share of the released property. - b) The University shall be entitled to fifteen percent of all net income in excess of \$10,000 derived from the creator's share of the released property.